 Duties may include but are not limited to the following:

-- Performs the typical tasks of Jail Deputy classifications as required including, but not limited to: follows orders/instructions from doctors or nurses in the care of ill inmates; transport inmates to and from court, medical facilities, work locations, or other detention facilities; maintains complete and accurate records; processes inmates admitted and discharged from correctional facilities; records personal data, makes inventories of belongings, makes cell assignments, examines prisoners for injuries, drugs and weapons; takes fingerprints and mug photographs; issues clothing and supplies to new inmates; receives and maintains personal property of inmates; returns personal property to inmates on discharge; inspects living quarters of inmates for contraband; inspects and monitors for sanitary conditions and orderliness of living quarters; instructs inmates regarding jail regulations, sanitation, and behavior.
+- Performs the typical tasks of Jail Deputy classifications as required including, but not limited to: follows orders/instructions from doctors or nurses in the care of ill inmates; transport inmates to and from court, medical facilities, work locations, or other detention facilities; maintains complete and accurate records; processes inmates admitted and discharged from correctional facilities; records personal data, makes inventories of belongings, makes cell assignments, examines inmates for injuries, drugs and weapons; takes fingerprints and booking photographs; issues clothing and supplies to new inmates; receives and maintains personal property of inmates; returns personal property to inmates on discharge; inspects living quarters of inmates for contraband; inspects and monitors for sanitary conditions and orderliness of living quarters; instructs inmates regarding jail regulations, sanitation, and behavior.

 REQUIRED KNOWLEDGE AND SKILLS

 Thorough knowledge of: Modern corrections practices in the care and treatment of inmate population; policies and procedures and industry best practices; techniques of interrogation and identification and preservation of physical evidence; the judicial system and statutes on jails; legal procedures related to penal commitment; detention and correctional institution security requirements and techniques; basic techniques of supervision and instruction.